thfanfabman/CW2024/README.md

 **Boss**
 + movement bounds & image height adjusted to match new image size
 + now glows instead while shielded
++ adjusted MAX_FRAMES_WITH_SHIELD to be lower, adjusted shield probability to compensate

 **EnemyPlane**
 + image height adjusted to match new image size